Berkeley Solar

-Solar Billing Plan for Berkeley Homeowners
+PG&E Solar Billing Plan Export Credits in Berkeley

 Also known as Net Billing Tariff or “NEM 3.0” — how solar exports and credits work for Berkeley customers.

-Last updated: February 2026
+Last updated: May 2026

 What Is the Solar Billing Plan?